What is AIPP? – Canada Immigration

 Atlantic Immigration Pilot Program ( AIPP )

-So what we can say about AIPP!
-It is the fastest way to get Canada PR if we compare with Provincial Nominee Programs (PNPs)
+So what can we say about AIPP?
+It is the fastest way to get Canada PR if we compare it with Provincial Nominee Programs (PNPs)

 A step by step guide of the AIPP application process: